Boxers, unfortunately, are prone to several potential health problems like:

-Boxers having IBS aren’t gaining weight, seem lethargic and have pale color mucus membrane in the mouth (oral mucosa) and eyes (eye scleras).
+Boxers having IBS aren’t gaining weight, seem lethargic, and have pale color mucus membranes in the mouth (oral mucosa) and eyes (eye scleras).

 Monitor their stool for frank or occult blood and start with a blood test to check for hematocrit (abdominal bleeding), which could save their life.
-This condition can be caused by food allergy.
+This condition can be caused by food allergies.

 One male Boxer diagnosed with IBS of the small intestine was failing to thrive and began to have syncopal episodes (fainting spells).

-The owner put him on a strictly venison diet and he finally thrived, gained weight and is very active.
+The owner put him on a strict venison diet and he finally thrived, gained weight, and is very active.
 The owner said many butcher shops sell venison and it is very reasonably priced.

 Preventing kidney damage is key to your Boxer’s survival.

 If you suspect your Boxer may have kidney trouble, take him to the veterinarian for aggressive treatment.

 Remember the concern over too many grapes or raisins is toxic for dogs and could ruin their kidneys?

 Aggressive treatment in such poisoning cases means, if your Boxer had just overindulged in the grapes/raisins, the doctor will induce vomiting immediately and prescribe some activated charcoal pills.